Attention Building Activities - Working Memory & Hemisphere Integration

 Posted by Erica Warren on

-Successful learners are fully engaged, can maintain attention and they activate both hemispheres of their brain.
+Successful learners are fully engaged, can maintain attention, and activate both hemispheres of their brains.
 However, many young learners go through their daily classroom activities without being fully conscious of the task at hand.
 Many of these kids struggle with executive functioning and working memory difficulties.

 They may be constantly distracted by external stimuli as well as their own internal thoughts that take them on “little trips” outside of the classroom.

 So, for example, if a student is only using the right hemisphere, reading can become a difficult task, as for most people, the left hemisphere of the brain is dominant for language.
-For students that fall into this profile, learning can become difficult, frustrating and taxing.
+For students who fall into this profile, learning can become difficult, frustrating, and taxing.

 The key to developing these skills lies in improving three areas of cognition: